 What is Franking?

-Franking is the process that ensures you’ve paid stamp duty.
-Your stamp duty paper is attested with a distinctive stamp that confirms the payment of stamp duty.
+Franking is the process of ensuring you’ve paid stamp duty.
+Your stamp duty paper is attested with a distinctive stamp confirming the payment.
 This step not only streamlines the process but also eliminates fraud.
 The franking charges may differ from state to state.

 What’s the difference?